richonguzman/LoRa_APRS_iGate/README.md

 - 2023.12.07 MIC-E process and Syslog added.
 - 2023.12.06 HELTEC V2 board support added.
 - 2023.11.26 Small correction to enable Syslog in stationMode5.
-- 2023.10.09 Added "WIDE1-1" to Tx packets from iGate to be *repeated* by Digirepeaters.
+- 2023.10.09 Added "WIDE1-1" to Tx packets from iGate to be *repeated* by Digipeaters.
 - 2023.10.09 BMP280 module support added.
 - 2023.08.20 Added External Voltage Measurement (Max 15V!)
 - 2023.08.05 Ground Height Correction for Pressure readings added.
-- 2023.07.31 StationMode5 added: iGate when WiFi and APRS available, DigiRepeater when not.
+- 2023.07.31 StationMode5 added: iGate when WiFi and APRS available, Digipeater when not.
 - 2023.07.16 Small OTA, BME module update.
 - 2023.07.05 Adding monitor info of Battery connected.
 - 2023.06.18 Info on Oled Screen mayor update, added RSSI and Distance to Listened Station.
 - 2023.06.17 BME280 Module (Temperature, Humidity, Pressure) support added.
 - 2023.06.12 Syslog added.
 - 2023.06.10 OTA update support for Firmware and Filesystem.
-- 2023.06.08 Adding Digirepeater Functions.
+- 2023.06.08 Adding Digipeater Functions.
 - 2023.06.06 Full repack of Code and adding _enableTx_ only for Ham Ops.
 - 2023.05.23 Processing Query's from RF/LoRa or APRS-IS (Send "Help" Message to test).
 - 2023.05.19 Saving Last-Heard Stations for validating Tx Responses.